 Evolution has generated a very wide variety of organisms.
 The fact that all organisms share a common ancestry allows them to be classified.
 Classification is an attempt to impose a hierarchy on the complex and dynamic variety of life on Earth.
 Classification systems have changed and will continue to change as our knowledge of the biology of organisms develops.

-Lea rning outcomes Additional guidance rners should be able to demonstrate and ly their knowledge and understanding of: (a) the biological classification of species To include the taxonomic hierarchy of kingdom, phylum, class, order, family, genus and species AND domain.
+Lea rning outcomes Additional guidance rners should be able to demonstrate and Iy their knowledge and understanding of: (a) the biological classification of species To include the taxonomic hierarchy of kingdom, phylum, class, order, family, genus and species AND domain.
 HSW1, HSW5, HSW6, HSW7 (b) binomial system of naming species and the antage of such a system (c) (i) the features used to classify organisms into the five kingdoms: Prokaryotae, Protoctista, Fungi, Plantae, Animalia To include the use of similarities in observable features in original classification. (ii) the evidence that has led to new classification systems, such as the three domains of life, which clarifies relationships To include the more recent use of similarities in biological molecules and other genetic evidence AND details of the three domains and a comparison of the kingdom and domain classification systems.
-HSW1, HSW5, HSW6, HSW7, HSW11, HSW12 (d) relationship between classification and logeny Cladistics and phylogenetic definition of species not covered at AS level.
-HSW5, HSW7 (e) evidence for the theory of evolution by ural selection To include the contributions of Darwin and Wallace in formulating the theory of evolution by natural selection AND fossil, DNA (only genomic DNA at AS level) and molecular evidence.
+HSW1, HSW5, HSW6, HSW7, HSW11, HSW12 d) relationship between classification and Learners are not required to know cladistics. phylogeny HSW5, HSW7 e) evidence for the theory of evolution by ural selection To include the contributions of Darwin and Wallace in formulating the theory of evolution by natural selection AND fossil, DNA (only genomic DNA at AS level) and molecular evidence.
 HSW1, HSW2, HSW5, HSW6, HSW7 the differences between continuous and discontinuous variation, using examples of a range of characteristics found in plants, animals and microorganisms both genetic and environmental causes of variation.